 The importance of Queer Cinema

-Now in its fourth decade, Image+Nation was Canada’s first LGBTQ+ film fest and continues to play a trendsetting role within the larger festival circuit and an essential role in the lives of LGBTQ people by fostering community and identity.
+Founded in 1987, Image+Nation is Canada’s trailblazing first LGBTQ film festival and continues to play a trendsetting role within the larger festival circuit and an essential role in the lives of LGBTQ people by fostering community and identity.

-Over 11 days, this year’s edition will screen more than 50 award-winning features, powerful documentaries and acclaimed short films from around the world, offering something for all cinematic tastes – from light-hearted comedies and love stories to deeper dramatic tales and social-issue works.
+Over 11 days, this year’s edition will screen and stream award-winning features, powerful documentaries and acclaimed short films from around the world, offering something for all cinematic tastes, from light-hearted comedies and love stories to deeper dramatic tales and social-issue works.

 Opening night film